 The truck driver is often the primary party at fault, especially if the crash was caused by:

-- Driving under the influence: of drugs or alcohol.
+- Driving under the influence: Of drugs or alcohol.

-- Fatigue: violating federal Hours of Service (HOS) regulations.
+- Fatigue: Violating federal Hours of Service (HOS) regulations.

 The Trucking Company